Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 <!-- NOTE: add section on request.user -->

-In your project's root URLconf, add the following to the provided `urlpatterns` list:
+In the project's root URLconf, we add the following to the provided `urlpatterns` list:

 ```python
 path('accounts/', include('django.contrib.auth.urls')),